PunchThrough/bean-docs/src/projects/starter-kit-messenger.md

 {
   BeanHid.enable();

-  pinMode(buttonPin, INPUT);  // initialize the pushbutton pin as an input:
+  pinMode(buttonPin, INPUT);  // initialize the pushbutton pin as an input

   bar.begin();
   bar.setBits(0); // turn off all LEDs.